MDSplus/mdsplus/CMakeDeveloperGuide.md

-These options will all be available when using the CMake GUI (`cmake-gui`) or TUI (`ccmake`), or when listing cache variables with `cmake`. `mdsplus_option()` will also include the default at the end of the description, so make sure you don't write it twice.
+These options will all be available when using the CMake GUI (`cmake-gui`) or TUI (`ccmake`), or when listing cache variables with `cmake`. `mdsplus_option()` will also include the default at the end of the description, so make sure not to repeat it.

 ```sh
 cmake-gui